the person by whom an application is made.

 A person with an IED will:

-- have a certificate of sponsorship from a sponsor that has been granted a sponsor's licence by the Department of Economic Development.
+- have a certificate of sponsorship from a sponsor that has been granted a sponsor's licence by the Passports, Immigration and Nationality Office.
 (This comprises a unique reference number); and

 - have either an offer of a specific employment with that employer or be working in a specific employment with that employer.